KrunghCrow/Plugin-Guidelines/Basic Plugin Setup.md

 **Plugin Name** : ☑️ `"Test Plugin"` ❎ `"TestPlugin"` ❎ `"test plugin"`
-For consistancy use spacing in the plugin name , avoid `MakingOneLargeName` and try using short names that explains what a plugin is ment to do.
+For consistancy use spacing in the plugin name , avoid `MakingOneLargeName` and try using short names that explains what a plugin is ment to do [Pascal Case].

 **Author** :  ☑️ `"Krungh Crow"` ❎  `"Made by krung(maintained by exampledev)"`
 Make the authors name as short as possible you can always mention collabs as notes.